ErnstBlancas/PRmaps/README.md

 ### Multiplot mode
 With the multiplot mode `-p m` one single .pdf file with all the heatmaps.
 The name of the file could be changed with `--multiplot_name name`.
 For example:
 ```
-python main.py -m r -p m --output_yaml BiOCuS_results --heatmap_xy 15 15 --robust True --cmap Blues --interpolation_method bicubic --multiplot_name BiOCuSe_multiplot
+python main.py -m r -p m --output_yaml BiOCuS_results --heatmap_xy 15 15 --robust True --cmap Blues --interpolation_method bicubic --multiplot_name BiOCuS_multiplot
 ```
-creates `BiOCuSe_multiplot.pdf` with a [15,15] heatmap, with the range fix to the Total maximum and minimum and using the bicubic interpolation method.
+creates `BiOCuS_multiplot.pdf` with a [15,15] heatmap, with the range fix to the Total maximum and minimum and using the bicubic interpolation method.
 To obtain the same figure but with a different range (0 to 7000):

 ```
 python main.py -m r -p m --output_yaml BiOCuS_results --heatmap_xy 15 15 --robust False --heatmap_range 0 7000 --cmap Blues --interpolation_method bicubic --multiplot_name BiOCuS_multiplot